Last updated: 6 October 2020

 So that we can best assist you, as either a tenant or a landlord, please watch the video and read all of this information before contacting us.

-The WA Government has passed a new law to help commercial tenants and landlords reach agreements about rent during the COVID-19 pandemic.
+The WA Government passed a law earlier in 2020 to help commercial tenants and landlords reach agreements about rent during the COVID-19 pandemic.

 The law was passed in two parts: